Geoalert/mapflow-docs-en/source/api/error_messages.rst

      - {min_zoom},  {actual_zoom}
      - Zoom must be not lower than {min_zoom}, got {actual_zoom}

+   * - source-validator.UrlBlacklisted
+     - {url}
+     - The specified basemap {url} is forbidden for processing because it contains a map, not satellite image.
+Our models are suited for satellite imagery.

    * - source-validator.ImageMetadataMustBeDict
      -
      - Image metadata must be a dict (json)